AseasRoa/paintor/docs/v1.x/reactivity/states.md

 ## Object <--> State

 To create a State, use the function `state()`.
-It takes a regular Object and returns a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) of it.
+It takes an Array or an Object and returns a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) of it.
 This makes both, the original Object and the State bound together.
 When the values of one change, the values of the other also change.